Mordechai Bibi

 Mordechai Bibi (מרדכי ביבי; 1 July 1922 – 5 February 2023) was an Israeli politician who served as a member of the Knesset for Ahdut HaAvoda and its successors between 1959 and 1974.

 Biography

 Born in Baghdad in Iraq, Bibi was one of the founders of the Pioneering Zionist Underground movement in Iraq in 1942.
 Between 1944 and 1945 he directed the Aliyah Committee in Iraq on behalf of Mossad LeAliyah Bet.
-In 1945 Bibi himself made aliyah to Mandatory Palestine, and was involved in helping with mass immigration from Iraq between 1949 and 1950.
-He also studied law at Tel Aviv University, and was certified as a lawyer.
+In 1945 Bibi himself emigrated to Mandatory Palestine and was involved in helping with mass immigration from Iraq between 1949 and 1950.
+He also studied law at Tel Aviv University and was certified as a lawyer.